 Eric has over 30 years of experience in residential, commercial and institutional work.
 Eric’s frequently published design accomplishments.

 Sheila’s design achievements include many of the firm’s distinguished projects.
 Recent work includes the Native Plant Garden and the Azalea Garden at New York Botanical Garden.

 Wolfgang Oehme and James van Sweden launched their partnership in 1975 in the basement of Jim van Sweden’s Georgetown row house.

 Their collaboration has been credited with founding the ‘New American Garden’ style of landscape architecture.
 The style is characterized by large swaths of grasses and layered masses of perennials that boldly celebrate the ephemeral through mystery, intrigue, and discovery.
 Jim van Sweden said the New American Garden is “Vigorous and audacious…vividly blending the natural and the cultivated.”

-The work of Messrs.
-Oehme and van Sweden encompassed a full range of landscape design projects, many of which are honored by distinguished awards and published reviews.
-Their credits include redesign of all planting along Pennsylvania Avenue from the U.S. Treasury to the National Gallery in Washington, D.C., for the Pennsylvania Avenue Development Corporation; the Virginia Avenue Gardens of the Federal Reserve Board in Washington, D.C.; the World War II Memorial on the National Mall in Washington, D.C.; the Gardens of the Great Basin at the Chicago Botanic Garden; the National Education and Training Center campus for the U.S. Fish and Wildlife Service in Shepherdstown, West Virginia; and the United States Embassy in Kabul, Afghanistan; as well as numerous private residences and gardens in the United States and abroad.
+Their design credits include the planting along Pennsylvania Avenue from the U.S. Treasury to the National Gallery in Washington, DC; the Virginia Avenue Gardens of the Federal Reserve in Washington, DC; the National World War II Memorial in Washington, DC; the Gardens of the Great Basin at the Chicago Botanic Garden; as well as numerous residential gardens in the United States and abroad.